 Real estate property taxes are determined by applying the tax rates against each $100 of assessed property value.
 To know if taxes will go up or down, both the assessed property value and the tax rate must be known.

-The Reassessment Office determines the real estate value which goes into effect January 1, 2014.
+The Reassessment Office determined the real estate value which went into effect January 1, 2014.

 Real estate taxes are not determined until the Board of Supervisors sets the annual tax rate at the end of March/beginning of April.